Prudhvi2607/club-os/README.md

 # Club-OS

-The all-in-one management platform for amateur cricket clubs.
+The all-in-one management platform for cricket clubs.
 Replaces WhatsApp groups, spreadsheets, and scattered payment apps with a single member portal.

 ## Features